ppy/osu-wiki/wiki/Client/Playfield/en.md

 ![](img/playfield-854x480.png "The osu! window (purple) with the playfield (blue), 16:9 aspect ratio.")
 :::

-The playfield's coordinate system uses resolution-independent units called **osu! pixels**, such that an osu! pixel is equivalent to a pixel when osu! is running at a 640x480 resolution.
-On higher resolutions, the visual size of osu! pixels stays the same.
+The playfield's coordinate system uses resolution-independent units called **game pixels**, or osu! pixels, such that a game pixel is equivalent to a pixel when osu! is running at a 640x480 resolution.
+On higher resolutions, the visual size of game pixels stays the same.

-The [beatmap editor](/wiki/Client/Beatmap_editor)'s grid is 512x384 osu! pixels.
+The [beatmap editor](/wiki/Client/Beatmap_editor)'s grid is 512x384 game pixels.

 | Playfield top left | Playfield bottom right | Playfield centre |
 | :-- | :-- | :-- |